zetxqx/gateway-api-inference-extension/site-src/guides/index.md

     This project is still in an alpha state and breaking changes may occur in the future.

-???+ warning

-    This page is out of date with the v1.0.0 release candidate.
-Updates under active development

 This quickstart guide is intended for engineers familiar with k8s and model servers (vLLM in this instance).
 The goal of this guide is to get an Inference Gateway up and running!